ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-advanced.md

         return self.name
 ```

-The Base Class (in our case `Person`) must be defined in a scope containing the derived class definition.
+The base class (in our case `Person`) must be defined in a scope containing the derived class definition.
 In place of a base class name, other arbitrary expressions are also allowed.

 Derived classes may override methods of their base classes.
 Because methods have no special privileges when calling other methods of the same object, a method of a base class that calls another method defined in the same base class may end up calling a method of a derived class that overrides it.